Hazardous Waste Disposal and Recycling

 Disposal & recycling options for solid and hazardous waste including asbestos, antifreeze & oil filters, batteries, contaminated soil, dead animals, fluorescent lights, lamps, ballasts, home heating oil tanks, mercury & mercury containing components, unwanted medication resources, used oil and oil filters, frequently asked questions and more.

-To search disposal of specific items you have use:
+To search disposal of specific items you can use:

 Hazardous Wastes